-Since 2004, ARPANSA has been compiling statistics of reported incidents through the annual summary reports.
+Since 2004, ARPANSA has been compiling statistics of reported incidents through the annual summary reports and flyers.
 ARPANSA analyses all incidents reported to the ARIR to understand why and how they occurred.
 Information from this analysis is published below to raise awareness about radiation safety in Australia.

 Common radiation incidents in Australia

 Good radiation protection practices are generally observed in Australia and consequently incidents are rare.
 The majority of incidents reported to the ARIR are low dose incidents which are unlikely to cause observable effects.
 Learn about the most commonly reported incidents to the database, and their primary and contributory causes.

 - Medical radiation incidents

 - Incidents related to borehole logging and portable density moisture gauges

 - Incidents related to transport of radiation instruments

 From data submitted to the ARIR, ARPANSA has identified the following common themes and contributing causes of radiation incidents.